ACHIEVING NET ZERO //

 Shallow Geothermal Energy generally refers to heat stored in the ground up to 200 meters down.
 This heat is mainly created by solar radiation and artificial structures such as flooded coal mines.
 A heat pump is required to modify the temperature from the captured geothermal energy so that it can be used to heat or cool domestic or commercial property

 Deep Geothermal Energy, generally refers in the UK to a heat resource found below 500m.
 The heat increases as you go deeper and is known as geothermal gradient.
-The heat at this depth is partly created from the decay of mild radioactive elements in the earth crust and primordial heat from when the Earth was formed.
-In the UK subsurface temperatures can range between 39°C at 1000 m to 139°C at 5000 m.
+The heat at this depth is partly created from the decay of mild radioactive elements in the earth's crust and primordial heat from when the earth was formed.
+In the UK, subsurface temperatures can range between 39°C at 1000 m to 139°C at 5000 m.

-The Scottish Government commissioned the British Geological Survey to conduct a study in 2013 to assess Scotland's potential for producing deep geothermal energy.
+The Scottish Government commissioned the British Geological Survey to conduct a study to assess Scotland's potential for producing deep geothermal energy.
 Three geothermal energy sources were identified by them:

 • Abandoned mines, such as those in the Midland Valley of Scotland.